Lakindu2003/GPT2-124M-/README.md

 # GPT2 (124M)
 # Key points
 - In progress: Currently the model has been implemented, but no training has been done.
+- The code is
 - Every single important implementation detail is explained in the code as comments.
-- A general overview can be found in the uploaded Microsoft Word file.
+- A general overview can be found in the "GPT2 (124M) - Andrej Karapathy.pdf" file.